 Slowly but surely open access initiatives aimed at improving the dissemination of research and scholarly work are gaining ground.
-It’s been a long time coming, judging from this piece in our archives from February 2006.
+It’s been a long time coming, judging from a piece in our archives from February 2006 entitled “The bottom line on open access”.

 As we recently reported, the University of Ottawa has a new institution-wide open-access initiative.
 The university described it as the first in Canada, although we quickly received a note from Athabasca University notifying us that Athabasca was in fact the first, in 2006.